docker/docs/content/manuals/security/for-admins/single-sign-on/connect.md

 ## Step three: Connect Docker and your IdP

-After creating your connection in Docker and your IdP, you can cross-connect them to complete your SSO connect:
+After creating your connection in Docker and your IdP, you can cross-connect them to complete your SSO connection:

 {{< tabs >}}
 {{< tab name="Okta SAML" >}}